mknxdev/jperf/README.md

   .showAnalysis()
 ```

-Multiple tests can be executed at oncde by chaining the `.test` method multiple times.
+Multiple tests can be executed at once by chaining the `.test` method multiple times.

 ```js
 const testData = []